Marianna Brown Bettman

 Professor Bettman also is a frequent speaker on tort reform, separation of powers, state constitutional law in Ohio, the Ohio Supreme Court, and the election of judges, and serves as an appeals consultant to lawyers throughout Ohio.
-She writes a daily blog, Legally Speaking Ohio, as well as a monthly newspaper column, Legally Speaking, which appears in the American Israelite and the Cincinnati Herald.
+She writes a blog, Legally Speaking Ohio, as well as a monthly newspaper column, Legally Speaking, which appears in the American Israelite.